Virus entry simplified: Single door opener unlocks Corona

-Newswise — In Europe, the pandemic triggered in 2020 by the SARS-CoV-2 coronavirus is now largely under control.
-But why this virus is able to spread so efficiently remains unclear.
-A team of researchers led by Dr. Simone Backes, Dr. Gerti Beliu and Prof. Dr. Markus Sauer of the Julius Maximilians University of Würzburg (JMU) has now shown in a publication in "Angewandte Chemie" that some previous assumptions need to be reconsidered.
+Newswise — In Europe, the pandemic initiated in 2020 by the SARS-CoV-2 virus is presently mostly managed.
+However, the exact mechanism behind this virus's high transmissibility remains unknown.
+A group of scientists, led by Dr. Simone Backes, Dr. Gerti Beliu, and Prof. Dr. Markus Sauer from Julius Maximilians University of Würzburg (JMU), has recently demonstrated in a publication in "Angewandte Chemie" that certain prior presumptions necessitate reevaluation.

-For example, the virus does not bind with several surface proteins simultaneously to several receptors of the cell to be infected.
-This assumption has previously been an attempt to explain how viruses increase their infectivity.
-Binding to a single receptor also does not lead to the subsequent docking of further receptors to the virus.
-The Würzburg research group has now provided evidence that a single virus binds to a single receptor, opening the door for a highly efficient infection.
+For instance, the virus does not concurrently attach to multiple surface proteins and multiple cell receptors during the infection process.
+This hypothesis was previously proposed to explain the virus's enhanced infectivity.
+Additionally, the binding of a virus to a single receptor does not trigger the subsequent attachment of additional receptors to the virus.
+The research team from Würzburg has now presented compelling evidence that a solitary virus binds to a lone receptor, thereby enabling a remarkably efficient infection.

 What could only be speculated about

-SARS-CoV-2 carries an average of 20 - 40 spike proteins on its surface.
-With these, it binds to ACE2 receptors in the membrane of its target cells, for example in the nose and throat of humans.
-When these receptors are blocked with antibodies, the cell can no longer be infected.
-"This suggests that the binding of the virus to the ACE2 receptor is the decisive step in infection," Sauer explains.
+The SARS-CoV-2 virus bears an average of 20 - 40 spike proteins on its outer surface.
+Utilizing these proteins, it adheres to ACE2 receptors present in the membrane of its target cells, such as those found in the human nose and throat.
+When these receptors are obstructed by antibodies, the cell becomes impervious to infection.
+"This indicates that the attachment of the virus to the ACE2 receptor plays a pivotal role in the infection process," elucidates Sauer.

-Making the ACE2 receptors and their interaction with the viral spike proteins visible microscopically has not been possible so far.
-Therefore, much was left to speculation - such as whether the viruses bind to multiple receptors with multiple spikes to facilitate entry into the cell.
+Visualizing the ACE2 receptors and their interaction with the viral spike proteins through microscopy has been challenging thus far.
+Consequently, a significant portion of the understanding has relied on speculation, such as the possibility of viruses binding to multiple receptors using multiple spikes to facilitate cell entry.

 Super-resolution microscopy made it clear

-The Würzburg researchers wanted to elucidate this mystery: They labeled antibodies with dyes to make the receptors visible and countable.
-To do this, they used various cell lines that are used as model systems for SARS-CoV infection, and the single-molecule sensitive super-resolution microscopy method dSTORM, developed in Markus Sauer's research group.
+The researchers from Würzburg aimed to unravel this enigma by employing a method to make the receptors visible and countable.
+They accomplished this by labeling antibodies with dyes and utilizing different cell lines commonly employed as model systems for SARS-CoV infection.
+The technique employed was dSTORM (direct stochastic optical reconstruction microscopy), a super-resolution microscopy method known for its single-molecule sensitivity, which was developed by Markus Sauer's research group.

-It turned out that Vero cells, for example, which are often used as a model for SARS-CoV-2 infection, only have one to two ACE2 receptors per square micrometre of cell membrane.
-This is very few: "In other membrane receptors, this number is often between 30 and 80," Sauer added.
+The findings revealed that Vero cells, commonly employed as a model for SARS-CoV-2 infection, possess only one to two ACE2 receptors per square micrometer of cell membrane.
+This quantity is relatively low compared to other membrane receptors, which typically range from 30 to 80 receptors per square micrometer, as highlighted by Sauer.

-"The average distance between neighbouring ACE2 receptors is about 500 nanometres.
-It is thus much larger than a virus particle, which measures only 100 nanometres," says Backes.
-The idea that a virus particle with multiple spike proteins can bind to multiple receptors simultaneously is therefore very unlikely, she adds.
+Backes explains that the average distance between adjacent ACE2 receptors is approximately 500 nanometers, which is significantly larger than the size of a virus particle measuring only 100 nanometers.
+Consequently, the notion that a virus particle with multiple spike proteins can simultaneously bind to multiple receptors appears highly improbable, according to her.

 ACE2 receptors are always single

-The following open question: Are the receptors also present as pairs or groups of three in the membrane?
-"No. They only occur there singly.
-And it stays that way even when a viral spike protein has bound to them," says Beliu, group leader at the Rudolf Virchow Centre.
-For an infection, it is sufficient if a single spike binds to a single receptor.
+The question of whether the receptors are present as pairs or groups of three in the membrane has been addressed.
+Beliu, a group leader at the Rudolf Virchow Centre, states that the receptors are found individually in the membrane and remain so even after a viral spike protein has bound to them.
+It is noteworthy that a single spike attaching to a single receptor is sufficient for an infection to occur.

-With these results, the JMU team was able to disprove many of the original hypotheses about the interaction of viral particles with multiple ACE2 receptors.
-It also showed that host cells with higher ACE2 expression are more easily to infect, as expected.
-However, the lipid composition of the membrane and other factors also influence infection efficiency.
+The JMU research team's findings have allowed them to refute several initial hypotheses regarding the interaction between viral particles and multiple ACE2 receptors.
+Additionally, their research demonstrated that host cells with higher ACE2 expression are more susceptible to infection, as anticipated.
+Nevertheless, the efficiency of infection is also influenced by factors such as the lipid composition of the membrane and other related elements.

 What is next?

-The JMU team wants to gather as much detailed knowledge as possible about the cell entry mechanism of coronaviruses in order to better understand the infection process.
-This could ultimately contribute to better prevention and the development of better drugs against COVID-19.
-Next, the Würzburg researchers want to analyse the entry mechanism with high-resolution light sheet microscopy.
+The JMU team aims to acquire comprehensive knowledge about the cell entry mechanism of coronaviruses to enhance their understanding of the infection process.
+This research endeavor could potentially lead to improved preventive measures and the development of more effective drugs against COVID-19.
+The Würzburg researchers plan to further investigate the entry mechanism using high-resolution light sheet microscopy, enabling detailed analysis and insights into the process.

 Funding

-The work described was funded by the European Research Council, the German Research Foundation and the German Federal Ministry of Education and Research.
+The research described in the article received funding from several sources, including the European Research Council, the German Research Foundation (Deutsche Forschungsgemeinschaft), and the German Federal Ministry of Education and Research (Bundesministerium für Bildung und Forschung).
+These funding bodies provided support for the study conducted by the Würzburg researchers.